Shrimp Pad Thai

 - 1/2 lime, cut into 4 wedges

-Prepare the rice noodles according to the package directions (or follow the directions in the recipe notes below), rinse and set aside.
+Prepare the rice noodles according to the package directions (or follow the directions in the recipe notes below), rinse thoroughly under cool, running water and set aside.

-Combine the fish sauce, rice vinegar, ketchup, Worcestershire sauce, lime juice, sugar and sriracha in a small bowl and set aside.
+Combine the fish sauce, rice vinegar, ketchup, Worcestershire sauce, 1 tablespoon of the lime juice, sugar and sriracha in a small bowl and set aside.

-Heat a wok or large skillet over high heat and add the vegetable oil.
+Heat a wok or large skillet over high heat and add 1 tablespoon of the vegetable oil.
 Add the shrimp and stir fry until they turn pink and opaque, 1-1/2 to 2 minutes.
-Transfer to a plate and set aside.
+Drizzle with the remaining tablespoon of lime juice, transfer to a bowl and set aside.

 To serve, divide the pad thai between 4 plates, top with crushed peanuts and garnish with a wedge of lime.

 We find the easiest way to cook rice noodles is to bring a pot of water to a boil, remove it from the heat and add the noodles, stirring to prevent sticking once they soften.